fjoyce/LC-weather/README.md

 ## Loma Linda

--  Some weather data from Loma Linda are archived on the OTS website.
+-  Some daily weather data from Loma Linda are archived on the OTS website.
 -  In this repo they are here: https://github.com/fjoyce/LC-weather/tree/main/data/Loma%20Linda
 -  Meteorological Station: Lomalinda
 -  Location: 8° 44' 18.60'' N, 82° 55' 21.78'' W